SPECIAL REPORT: What The Train Derailment in East Palestine, Ohio Can Teach Us About CBRN Events

 Bug-out bags have practical applications.

-You need to know how to shelter in place.
+You need to know how to shelter-in-place.

-As soon as some residents heard about the burning chemicals, they decided to shelter in place until further notice.
+As soon as some residents heard about the burning chemicals, they decided to shelter-in-place until further notice.
 At least one of these residents did so by putting tape around his doors to keep chemicals from coming in.

 Stocking gas masks and filters for your family isn’t so far-fetched of an idea.

-The same principle applies to preparing for a CBRN event.
-“Spend the money when you’re not in the woods.”
+The same principle applies to preparing for a CBRN event: purchase PPE before a crisis ensues.

 (Image courtesy of twitter.com)